jagennath-hari/SpatialFusion-LM/README.md

   rerun:=true \
   rviz:=true
 ```
->  This assumes you have already downloaded the ROS2 Replica dataset.
+>  This assumes you have already downloaded the ROS 2 Replica dataset.
 If not, you can follow the provided script `scripts/download_dataset.sh` to do this.

 <p align="center">
   <table style="width: 100%;">